Janet Hinostroza: End of 30 Plus run

 30 Plus ended its nearly 11-year run on January 11, 2014.
 Hinostroza explained that investigative journalism "has never been profitable" and that in recent years, the budget of 30 Plus had fallen every year, eventually making it impossible to continue production.
 Another factor was that "now the doors of public institutions are hundred percent closed" to Teleamazonas, a situation she characterized as "outrageous, unacceptable, and unbelievable" in a country claiming to be a democracy with "full freedom of expression."

 "not interested in having a free press" and "has made confrontation of the press a state policy."
 It has, according to her, "employed different tactics to silence the press, including regulations and legislation. ….
 It's a government that wants to do many good things for people but is violating the law.
 So that's why they need a silent press."

-Hinostroza has complained about the Ecuadoran government’s introduction of the legal concept of "media lynching," meaning "a concerted effort of media and journalists to damage the reputation of a public institution or an individual."
-She has explained this concept as follows: "if I break some story about corruption of a public official or a public entity, and that investigation is followed" by reports on the same matter by another news outlet, Ecuadoran law considers this "a concerted effort to disseminate information that damages the reputation of an individual or entity" and, thus, a punishable offense.
+Hinostroza has complained about the Ecuadorian government's introduction of the legal concept of "media lynching," meaning "a concerted effort of media and journalists to damage the reputation of a public institution or an individual."
+She has explained this concept as follows: "if I break some story about corruption of a public official or a public entity, and that investigation is followed" by reports on the same matter by another news outlet, Ecuadorian law considers this "a concerted effort to disseminate information that damages the reputation of an individual or entity" and, thus, a punishable offense.

 Correa, according to Hinostroza, "has viewed the press as the enemy from the moment he took office.
 He considers us his only enemy because there is no political opposition" and "says we conspire against him, but all we've done is expose corruption in his government or been critical."

 In December 2015 the Toronto Star reported that Hinostroza had made her cell phone available to computer security experts at Citizen Lab, at the University of Toronto, who found it had been hacked with software designed to spy on her.
-In particular they asserted that the brazen-ness of the software strongly suggested that the perpetrators were government security officials.
+In particular, they asserted that the brazenness of the software strongly suggested that the perpetrators were government security officials.